Tiffany Allen & Associates

 Tiffany is a clinical psychologist who enjoys working with people of all ages.
 She strives to create an inviting and safe environment for collaborative problem-solving and healing.
 Tiffany has worked in a variety of clinical settings, including inpatient and community mental health services for children and adults, oncology services, academic support services, Out-of-Home Care clinical services, and private practice.

 While working with a broad range of clients, presentations and difficulties, Tiffany has special interests in complex trauma, perinatal mental health, child and adult AD/HD, behavioural difficulties, parenting, relationship and attachment difficulties, and grief and bereavement.
-In addition to holding a Master of Clinical Psychology, she has completed additional training in the following evidence-based therapeutic approaches and areas of intervention: CBT, DBT, Schema Therapy, Attachment-informed therapy, ACT, CBT for Older Adults (adults 65+), and Perinatal Mental Health.
+In addition to holding a Master of Clinical Psychology, she has completed additional training in the following evidence-based therapeutic approaches and areas of intervention: CBT, DBT, Schema Therapy, Attachment-informed therapy, ACT, CBT for Older Adults (adults 65+), Complex Grief, and Perinatal Mental Health.

 Tiffany is a member of the Australian Psychological Society, Australian Clinical Psychology Association, Australian Centre for Grief and Bereavement and the National Council for Family Relations (USA).
 Tiffany is a Medicare provider and holds registration with the national governing body for psychologists, the Psychology Board of Australia, a division of AHPRA (Australian Health Practitioner Regulation Agency) Reg # PSY0001821471.